モロッコ

 B/F:7 LUN:7 DIN:7

-Please pay for lunches locally.
-(Due to the system, the number of lunches may be shown.)
+Please pay for lunch locally.
+(Due to the system, the number of included lunches may be displayed.)

 Includes (Others)